What is FII Meaning?

 Compliance Requirements and Documentation for FIIs in India:

-- Registration: FIIs must register with SEBI before investing in Indian securities markets.
+- Registration: FIIs must register with SEBI before investing in Indian securities markets as required under FII full form in share market regulations.

 - Know Your Customer (KYC): FIIs must adhere to strict KYC procedures to prevent money laundering and illegal activities.